thepegleg/thepegleg.github.io/README.md

 - Contributors: [elsgcreate]
 - Game sources: Crazygames, 3kh0 assets, 3kh0 relived, 3kh0 lite, armorgames, coolmathgames, stickpage.com, flash in the pan, flashpoint, y8, nettleweb.
 - Credit to TIW and titanium network for [Ultraviolet static
-- Credit to bharadwajpro for https://bharadwajpro.github.io/m3u8-player, used in vids -Credit to Inside4ndroid for https://github.com/Inside4ndroid/vidsrc-api-js, used in vids
+- Credit to [avinashranjan](https://avinashranjan.com) for https://github.com/avinashkranjan/HLS_VideoPlayer, used in vids
+  -Credit to Inside4ndroid for https://github.com/Inside4ndroid/vidsrc-api-js, used in vids
 - Credit to Rob--W for https://github.com/Rob--W/cors-anywhere, which is used to load games
 - Credit to [teddit](https://codeberg.org/teddit/teddit)